CivicActions/guidebook/docs/060-engineering/tech-lead.md

 ### Assistant Technical Lead (ATL)

-The Assistant Technical Lead role is the first step for an engineer to grow into a Technical Lead as part of their professional development.
-The ATL supports the TL on the team with a mutually-agreed upon division of responsibilities.
+The Assistant Technical Lead project role is the first step for an engineer to grow into a Technical Lead as part of their professional development.
+The ATL supports the TL on the project team with a mutually-agreed upon division of responsibilities.
 A common division of labor is for the ATL to focus on internal team activities (including code reviews, code management, ticket refinement, etc.) so the TL can support more external activities (including meetings, stakeholder support, communications, coordination with other teams, etc.).
-The ATL role is commonly an internally-identified role whereas the other technical leadership roles may be defined in the contract.
+The ATL project role is commonly an internally-identified project role whereas the other technical leadership project roles may be defined in the contract.

 ## FAQs

-### Is a TL an individual or a role?
+### Is a TL an individual on the project or a project role?

-This is a role, which means that:
+This is a project role, which means that:

 - One individual could perform one role on one project and another role on another project (e.g. a TL on project A could also be a frontend engineer on project B).
 - Multiple roles on a project could be shared by the same person (e.g. the TL could also be the Lead Engineer).
 This is the norm for many small and medium projects.

 ### How does one become a TL?

-- An individual could be hired into the role.
+- An individual could be hired to fulfil the project role.
-- An individual could show interest and experience and volunteer for the role.
+- An individual could show interest and experience and volunteer for the project role.
-- An individual who has experience can be asked to take on the role.
+- An individual who has experience can be asked to take on the project role.
-- An individual can first step into the Assistant Technical Lead role and work towards gaining experience with the different responsibilities before they take on the TL role.
+- An individual can first step into the Assistant Technical Lead project role and work towards gaining experience with the different responsibilities before they take on the TL project role.

 ### What are some personal OKRs that I can use to gain experience to become a TL or as an ATL?